geoschem/integrated_methane_inversion/docs/source/advanced/custom-prior-emissions-hemco.rst

     $ scp -i /local/path/to/my-key-pair.pem /local/path/to/my-inventory.nc ubuntu@my-instance-public-dns-name:/path/to/my-inventory.nc

 The emissions need to be defined in a netcdf file formatted as HEMCO expects.
+TODO